flutter-tizen/flutter-tizen/doc/configure-device.md

   00000314f59bd733        device          SM-R800
   ```

-  If you are using WSL and Tizen Studio has been installed onto both Windows and Linux, you have to start the sdb server from the Windows side.
+  If you are using WSL1 and Tizen Studio has been installed onto both Windows and Linux, you have to start the sdb server from the Windows side.

 - If you still have any problem, open an [issue](../../../issues) in this repo or ask for help in [Samsung Developers](https://forum.developer.samsung.com/) / [Tizen Forums](https://developer.tizen.org/forums/sdk-ide/active) / [stackoverflow](https://stackoverflow.com/questions/tagged/tizen).